 The appropriate response to these videos is not laughter.
 Neither should it be navel-gazing speculation.
 It should instead be serious concern for what these incidents tell us about our national security.

 Speculation and debate about the objects themselves miss a vital point.
 The reaction of the government and military to the incidents, whatever caused them, raises serious questions about our ability to handle issues of technology and strategic uncertainty.

 In short, the videos depict two separate sets of incidents where the military encountered strange flying objects.
 In both cases, the encounters occurred near strategically important naval assets.
 Both encounters produced radar data, video, and eyewitness testimony from military aviators.

 During the incidents, the objects purportedly displayed bizarre properties — the ability to accelerate at tremendous speed, and conversely the ability to “loiter” at very low speeds.
 The pilots who saw them say that they did not appear to be traditional aircraft.
 They expressed astonishment at the way the objects operated: they had no wings, or visible flight control surfaces.

 Understandably, many have fixated on determining exactly what the objects were.
 There are four broad possible explanations:

 First, the objects may have never existed at all — they were radar glitches and the like.
 Or, they existed, but were a misidentification of prosaic phenomena like birds or atmospheric effects.
 Secondly, they could have been a test of experimental defense platforms.
 Third, they may have been advanced technology from competitor nations like Russia or China.
-Finally, they could be of truly exotic origin: perhaps an automated extraterrestrial drone or exploratory craft.
+Finally, they could be of truly exotic origin.

 It is not possible for the public to conclude which of these possibilities is correct; the events remain a mystery.
 While the military undoubtedly has more data available, it remains unclear if they have been able to determine what the objects were.